 Good nutrition can make the difference between you feeling just “okay” and feeling in top mental and physical form.
 However, eating in a way that supports your health and is nevertheless enjoyable is a challenge for some people.
 Many people try to make positive dietary and lifestyle changes to their own health or family health, only to be confused by conflicting advice, and/or overwhelmed by complicated and unrealistic regimes.

-I aim to help you strike a balance between the two and impart practical nutrition advice which you can apply lifelong, and which is grounded in evidence-based nutritional principles.
+I understand the challenges involved in making dietary and lifestyle modifications within busy family and office environments.
+My aim is to help you strike a balance between the two and impart practical nutrition advice which you can apply lifelong, and which is grounded in evidence-based nutritional principles.

 Nutrition education alone is often not sufficient in addressing the challenges we face with chronic health issues.
 The eater has his/her own psychology, and this is equally important in optimising nutritional programmes and well-being.
 As Hippocrates said “It is more important to know what sort of person has a disease than to know what sort of disease a person has”.